AdobeDocs/experience-manager-cloud-service.en/help/operations/configuration-pipeline.md

 ---
 # Config Pipeline in AEM as a Cloud Service {#config-pipeline-in-aem-as-a-cloud-service}

-The Cloud Manager Config Pipeline deploys one or more configuration (yaml) files to a target environment.
+A Cloud Manager Config Pipeline deploys configuration (yaml) files to a target environment.
+Several features rely on being configured in this way, including log forwarding, purge-related maintenance tasks, and several CDN features.
+See the table below for a comprehensive list, each row with a link to a dedicated article (or section of an article) describing its configuration syntax and other information.

-Config Pipeline supports configuration of the following features:

 | **Type**   | **"kind" value in yaml** | **Description**  |
 |---|---|---|